All my holsters are made from genuine Hermann Oak cowhide.

 Internet Sales Only

-To those in the Austin area, I must apologize for the inconvenience, but in order to keep my costs down and my holsters offered at a low price I have not established a local retail outlet and have chosen to sell my holsters only through the internet.
+To those in the Austin area, I must apologize for the inconvenience, but in order to keep my costs down and my holsters and bags offered at a low price I have not established a local retail outlet and have chosen to sell my holsters and bags only through the internet.
 I do not sell at gun shows anywhere.
 I have taken the time to provide on my website more photos and video demonstrations than most other holster makers on the internet in hopes that it is sufficient information for folks to make a decision to purchase or not.
 Regrettably and understandably for some it is not enough information, however my shop remains closed to the public with no exceptions and I am not available for personal demonstrations.
 Thank you for your understanding.

 No International Transactions